 The Old Railroad Town In Montana With A Sinister History That Will Terrify You

-But while Havre is a pretty charming city, that wasn’t always the case.
+While Havre is a pretty charming city, that wasn’t always the case.
 Parts of its story are pretty sinister, and we’re all glad they’re in the past.

+Have you done any of these things to do in Havre, Montana?
 Havre is far from the only city in Montana to be shaped by our local railroad and mining past.
 Butte was once known as the Richest Hill on Earth.

 More to Explore

 What are some places to eat in Havre Montana?

 There are some great places to eat in Havre Montana.
 For mouthwatering pastries, you will want to check out the Infinity Bake Shoppe.
 It’s located in downtown Havre in the historic 305 Building.
 Inside you will find delicious scones, doughnuts, cinnamon rolls, cakes, and more.
 They often sell out, so get there early to grab your treat!
 For a fun, 50s-themed restaurant, try Wolfer’s Diner downtown on 3rd Avenue.
 It’s a favorite local hangout with retro décor.
 The food is amazing and you’ll feel transported to the 1950s, so check it out today! .
 Finally, for an amazing burger, you must stop at Rod’s Drive In.
 The“ugly burger” here is known state-wide and that is no small feat!